AlaminJust/FarmFresh/README.md

 • Using mapper.

-• Using Entity Framework (Code First) with generic repository pattern for data access layer.
+• Using Entity Framework (Code First) with generic repository pattern for accessing data layer.

 • Authentication & Authorization are done using JWT Authentication